 Keep in mind: When visiting King David’s Tomb, you’ll be asked to switch off your cellphones.
 And if despite the warning you keep yours on, chances are good you will lose the signal as you approach the tomb.Continue to 5 of 6 below.

 The Via Dolorosa is the road Jesus walked from the place of Pontius Pilate’s sentencing to Golgotha (the location of the crucifixion) and is the most sacred Christian byway in the world.
 Of the 14 stations, which Christians have been walking for more than a thousand years, the most famous is the Praetorium, where Jesus took up the cross and the Church of the Holy Sepulchre.

 Those walking the Via Dolorosa—which means “way of sorrows”—symbolically relive the moments of Christ’s Passion.

 Keep in mind: If you’re walking the Via Dolorosa anytime between April and October, you can expect it to be hot, so be sure to wear a hat to protect you from the sun, and keep hydrated.

 06 of 06

 The Mount of Olives, so named for the olive trees that once grew in abundance there, rises some 2,683 feet above East Jerusalem.
-Perhaps most widely known as the site of a Jewish cemetery in use for over 3,000 years, it's home to sites of significance to Christianity and Islam as well.
-Mary's Tomb, the Church of Maria Magdelene, the Tomb of Zechariah, and the Garden of Gethsemane are all located here.
+Perhaps most widely known as the site of a Jewish cemetery in use for more than 3,000 years, it's home to sites of significance to Christianity and Islam as well.
+Mary's Tomb, the Church of Maria Magdalene, the Tomb of Zechariah, and the Garden of Gethsemane are all located here.